Thirugnanaselvan/VLSI-LAB-EXP-3/README.md

 SIMULATION AND IMPLEMENTATION OF MULTIPLIER
-**AIM: **
+**AIM:**
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using Vivado 2023.12.

 **APPARATUS REQUIRED:**
-Xilinx 14.7
-Spartan6 FPGA
+Vivado 2023.12.

 **PROCEDURE:**
 STEP:1  Start  the Xilinx navigator, Select and Name the New project.
 STEP:2  Select the device family, device, package and speed.